r00t254/Quotes-word/README.md

 .This is a web page that show application on both terrible and inspirational quotes and enable one to vote on any of them .
 # Live Link

+# Installation Requirements
+.User can click posted quotes to display the author name

+.User can delete quotes

+.The user can also upvote and downvote to see the values

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.